 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Malnourished condition—Use with caution.
 May increase risk for more serious side effects.

-It is very important that your doctor check you closely while you or your child are receiving acetaminophen.
+It is very important that your doctor check you closely while you or your child are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

 Check with your doctor right away if you or your child have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-Serious skin reactions can occur with acetaminophen.
-Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you or your child are receiving acetaminophen.
+Serious skin reactions can occur with this medicine.
+Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you or your child are receiving this medicine.

 Carefully check the labels of all other medicines you are using, because they may also contain acetaminophen (eg, Tylenol®).
 It is not safe to use more than 4 grams (4,000 milligrams) of acetaminophen in one day (24 hours).

 Side Effects of acetaminophen

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.